 Ask yourself these three questions:

 Hemp is in the news more than ever.
 Since then, law enforcement agencies have done their utmost to regulate this sensitive market.
-If you don't respect these regulations, you'll be digging your company's own grave, waiting for the police to arrive to close the coffin and bury it.
+If you don't comply with these regulations, you'll be digging your company's own grave while waiting for law enforcement to arrive to close the coffin and bury it.
+So, as a CBD wholesaler, it's crucial to remain compliant with legislation to ensure the long-term future of your business.

 Let's talk about your business plan.
 Who are your buyers?
 Who is your target market and what do they want from you?
 Here's an example of why you need to match your target audience when it comes to hemp products.